charlieroth/lab/go/learn-go-with-tests/README.md

 **If a function can not easily be tested**, this is usually due to hard-wired dependencies or global state such as a global database connection pool.
 Dependency Injection encourages you to "inject" the database dependency, via an `interface`, to mock what you want to control in your tests.

 A good application of Dependency Injection lends your code to be re-usable in different contexts.
 Usually the first "new" context your code can be used in is a test case.
 In the future maybe your function can be used by someone else for their use case.

+## Mocking

+If you agree that _slow tests ruin developer productivity_, then a making a slow test, fast, is something that should be prioritized.
+When dealing with a slow test due to dependency in the function using Mocking and Dependency Injection can help you achieve the same level of verification without the slow down.

+Like most abstractions in Go, the utilization of `interface`s is key to effectively Mocking